Sydney dentist William Tam’s poor infection control exposes patients to bloodborne viruses risk

 Key details reported by multiple sources:

-• A recent audit by the Dental Council of NSW found concerns about infection control practices and patient record-keeping at Dr Tam’s practice
+- The Dental Council of NSW identified concerns about Dr. Tam’s infection control practices and patient record-keeping during a recent audit.

-• Former patients are urged to contact their GP, Healthdirect (1800 022 222), or NSW Health for further information
+- Former patients are urged to contact their GP, NSW Health website, or Healthdirect (1800 022 222) for testing and advice.

 Points of Difference